Yaco-Sistemas/met/doc/source/install.rst

 Apache configuration
 ********************

-This is a basic template which use the home of met user
+This is a basic template that assumes the project was deployed into ``met`` user's home.

 .. code-block:: text